SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

   flexibility and features to effectively visualize and plan their transportation systems, leading to improved efficiency and better services.

-- **Educations:** The editor's capabilities can be utilized in educational institutions to create integrated timetables for classes, exams, and other activities, facilitating efficient scheduling and minimizing conflicts.
+- **Educations:** The editor's capabilities can be utilized in educational institutions to demonstrate how to create integrated timetables and what properties need to be considered during the planning process in order to enable efficient scheduling

 <details>
 <summary>more ...